Our Team

 Murray Bessette, Ph.D.

-Dr. Murray Bessette is a senior advisor in the Office of Postsecondary Education at the U.S. Department of Education and co-founder and trustee of the American Civics Academy.
+Dr. Murray Bessette is a senior advisor in the Office of Planning, Evaluation and Policy Development at the U.S. Department of Education and co-founder and trustee of the American Civics Academy.

-Prior to joining Common Sense Society, Bessette served as director of academic programs at the Victims of Communism Memorial Foundation from 2016 to 2021, where he established its academic programs—K-12, college, China studies and Poland studies—in the lead up to the opening of the Victims of Communism Museum.
+Prior to joining Common Sense Society, Bessette served as director of academic programs at the Victims of Communism Memorial Foundation from 2016 to 2021, where he established its academic programs in the lead up to the opening of the Victims of Communism Museum.